TroelsMortensen/CodeLabs/Tutorials/SQLAdventure/003 Create a schema.md

 In the console, we will start by creating a schema.

 Schemas are used similar to packages in Java, it's a way to organize your database.\
-Create a database schema by entering `CREATE SCHEMA StarCompany;` in a console window and pressing the 'Execute' button (green arrow), or by Ctrl+Enter.
+Create a database schema by entering `CREATE SCHEMA starcompany;` in a console window and pressing the 'Execute' button (green arrow), or by <kbd>ctrl</kbd> + <kbd>enter</kbd>.
+You can see a thin green rectangle around the statement you are about to execute.

 ![img.png](img.png)

 Open Schemas in the browser to the left to see the change.
 A StarCompany schema should appear under the Schemas section.

 ![](img1.png)

+###### Note
+The hierarchy structure may look a bit different for you.
+Maybe you don't have a "schemas" folder, and then your starcompany is just under "postgres".
+That's not a problem.

 ### Setting the schema
 In the above screenshot, in the top-right-ish corner, you can see "postgres.public".
 This means everything executed in the console is done against the `public` schema.
 If we create a new table, it happens in the public schema.\